LewisResearchGroup/ms-mint-app/README.md

 More information on how to install and run the program can be found in the [Documentation](https://LewisResearchGroup.github.io/ms-mint-app/) or check out the
 [Tutorial](https:///LewisResearchGroup.github.io/ms-mint-app/quickstart/) to jump right into it.

+## News
+MINT has been split into the Python library and the app.
+This repository contains the Python library.
+The underlying Python library `ms-mint` can be found [here](https://github.com/LewisResearchGroup/ms-mint).

 # Quickstart

+## Try it

+A demo server is available [here](https://mint.resistancedb.org).
+Be mindful, you share the server with others.

 ## Installation